konangelop/java-concurrency-sandbox/docs/thread-communication.md

 In our `WaitNotifyDemo` example, we've seen how one thread can wait for a signal from another thread, and how data (the message) can be safely passed between threads using this mechanism in conjunction with proper synchronization.

-As shown in the alternative approaches section, Java offers several mechanisms for thread communication beyond wait/notify.
+As mentioned in the busy wait section, there are other approaches for thread communication beyond wait/notify, though they each have their own trade-offs.
 The choice of which mechanism to use depends on the specific requirements of your application, including performance considerations, flexibility needs, and the complexity of the coordination required.